EminHamzagic/quotes-app/README.md

 # Run the API app

-## Open an VS Code instance of the Quotes project and a terminal for example for api folder
+## Open an VS Code instance of the quotes-app folder and a terminal for example for the api folder

 ### Install packages: